-In my one-on-one coaching program (over the phone or Zoom) I teach a unique approach that uses elements of mindfulness and modern neuroscience to change your relationship with alcohol.
+In my one-on-one coaching program I teach a unique approach that uses elements of mindfulness and modern neuroscience to change your relationship with alcohol.

 When you learn how to pay attention to yourself instead of just going through life on autopilot, you can eliminate the excess desire which fuels unwanted drinking.

 It becomes easy to drink less, without relying on willpower, and without you feeling like you’re missing out.